João de Castilho: Career

-Following this period, he worked on the parochial Church of São João Baptista in Vila do Conde, where he lived for a while - the city was thriving economically at the time due to imports-exports activity through its port.
+Following this period, he worked on the parochial Church of São João Baptista in Vila do Conde, where he lived for a time.
+The city was economically prosperous due to its imports-exports activity through the port.

 From Vila do Conde, João de Castilho began working in the Convent of Christ in Tomar.
 There he executed the celebrated gate and portico to the Church, responding to the beautiful Manueline window produced by Diogo de Arruda.
 His efforts were rewarded, when he was given the task of managing the public works at the Convent, which he maintained until his death.

 In 1517, he succeeded Diogo Boitaca as director of public works at the Monastery of the Jeronimos, where he designed the extraordinary southern portico (along with Gil Vicente, author of the Belém Monstrance).

 He worked on five World Heritage Sites: